 Home Equity Loan

 A home equity loan is a loan that uses your house as collateral, just like your primary mortgage.
 With a home equity loan, you borrow against the value of your home less the amount of the existing mortgage (in other words, the equity).
 The borrowed amount is fixed, which makes it a good option if you are financing a one-time project.
 The interest rate is also fixed, which can be advantageous if you think interest rates will rise over the life of the loan.
-Another plus: The interest you pay on a home equity loan used for home improvements is tax deductible (up to $1 million).
+Another plus: The interest you pay on a home equity loan used for home improvements is tax deductible (up to $1 million; the limit is $100,000 for non-home-improvement projects).

 With many home equity loans, you will have to pay closing costs.
 And, as with any loan secured by your home, you risk foreclosure if you cannot make the payments.
 To learn more about home equity loans and how to choose one, see Nolo's article Home Equity Loan Basics.